Treatment for Children

 Living a full life

 - Congenital Microphthalmia

 - A birth abnormality where the eye did not complete its development thus resulting in an abnormally small eye.

 - A birth abnormality where there is complete absence of the eyeball.

 Congenital microphthalmos or congenital anophthalmos can be unilateral (one eye) or bilateral (both eyes).
 The child is referred to the ocularist by a pediatric ophthalmologist.

-Depending upon the severity of the birth abnormality, it is often necessary to expand the eye socket(s) by the use of custom made conformers to enable the artificial eye to be fitted.
+Depending upon the severity of the birth abnormality, it is often necessary to expand the eye socket(s) by the use of custom conformers to enable the artificial eye to be fitted.
 If this is required, the child is usually placed under a general anesthetic at Children's Hospital for an impression to be made of the eye socket.
 The general anesthetic is usually only required for the initial conformer.
-The custom acrylic conformer is fabricated based upon the shape obtained from the impression and is fitted in the ocularist's office with the child awake.
+The custom acrylic conformer is based upon the shape obtained from the impression and is fitted in the ocularist's office with the child awake.

 A happy child